informatics-isi-edu/ermrest/user-doc/annotation.md

 Configuration attributes (optional):
 - `markdown_name`: The markdown to use in place of the default heuristics for facet.
 - `entity`: If the facet can be treated as entity (the column that is being used for facet is key of the table), setting this attribute to `false` will force the facet to show scalar mode.
+- `open`: Setting this attribute to `true`, will force the facet to open by default.
 - `ux_mode`: `choices` or `ranges`.
 If a multi-modal facet control UX is available, it will specify the default UX mode that should be used (If `ux_mode` is defined, the other type of constraint will not be displayed even if you have defined it in the annotation).